Professor-G/pyBIA/docs/source/Catalog Generation.rst

            df = pd.concat(master_catalog, ignore_index=True)
            df.to_csv(f'segm_catalog_{band}_band.csv', index=False)

 The five catalogs generated above are available for download here:

-- `segm_catalog_g_band <https://drive.google.com/file/d/11IE0XTBl-xI6VtL_6objv5G9IKKt1ZB6/view?usp=sharing>`_
+* `segm_catalog_g_band <https://drive.google.com/file/d/11IE0XTBl-xI6VtL_6objv5G9IKKt1ZB6/view?usp=sharing>`_
-- `segm_catalog_r_band <https://drive.google.com/file/d/1--JoD2hB_sBb8AwtW4DZVllbQFolpe6v/view?usp=sharing>`_
+* `segm_catalog_r_band <https://drive.google.com/file/d/1--JoD2hB_sBb8AwtW4DZVllbQFolpe6v/view?usp=sharing>`_
-- `segm_catalog_i_band <https://drive.google.com/file/d/189rstaGZrSBT679SK2HVSBDMTslJPAJw/view?usp=sharing>`_
+* `segm_catalog_i_band <https://drive.google.com/file/d/189rstaGZrSBT679SK2HVSBDMTslJPAJw/view?usp=sharing>`_
-- `segm_catalog_z_band <https://drive.google.com/file/d/1rqRXs05nPeKB9qQUtEw0BAipTQ9yZ3Y6/view?usp=sharing>`_
+* `segm_catalog_z_band <https://drive.google.com/file/d/1rqRXs05nPeKB9qQUtEw0BAipTQ9yZ3Y6/view?usp=sharing>`_
-- `segm_catalog_y_band <https://drive.google.com/file/d/1Zp0n1xed_EcUsgC3Y4G7GXgrUQOStFCH/view?usp=sharing>`_
+* `segm_catalog_y_band <https://drive.google.com/file/d/1Zp0n1xed_EcUsgC3Y4G7GXgrUQOStFCH/view?usp=sharing>`_

 These catalogs will be merged and used to train a binary classifier using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.
 This example is provided in the `Supervised Learning Algorithms <https://pybia.readthedocs.io/en/latest/source/Supervised%20Learning%20Algorithms.html>`_ page.

 **NOTE:** The catalog module also provides a standalone function to plot individual sources and the corresponding image segmentation patches given some set of parameter(s).
-The `plot_objects_segmentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_objects_segmentation>`_ function allows users to visualize how the segmentation patches look like.
+The `plot_objects_segmentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.plot_objects_segmentation>`_ function allows users to inspect the segmentation masks overlaid on the source.
 As the source morphological features are dependent on the resulting segmentation, it is important to ensure the generated patches are truly representative of the source morphology.
-This function allows users to input up to four segmentation detection thresholds, so as to visualize how different values affect the resulting source extent.
-In the example below we can see how only the i-band imaging yields a positive detection at the strictest threshold of 5.0 sigma -- all other four filters at this detection level would be non-detections and would be cataloed with -999 values.
+This function allows users to input up to four segmentation detection thresholds (``sigma_values``), so as to visualize how different values affect the resulting source extent.

+In the example below, we inspect a lens where only the *i-band* yields a positive detection at the strictest threshold (:math:`\sigma=5.0`).
+The other four filters at this detection level would be non-detections and the corresponding morphological features would thus be cataloged with -999 values.

 .. code-block:: python